ericsonga/APCSAReview/_sources/ArrayBasics/aMistakes.rst

   -  using ``array.length()`` instead of ``array.length`` (not penalized on the free response)
   -  using ``array.get(0)`` instead of ``array[0]`` (not penalized on the free response)
   -  going out of bounds when looping through an array  (using ``index <= array.length``).
 You will get an ``ArrayIndexOutOfBoundsException``.
-  -  jumping out an loop by using one or more return statements before every value has been processed.
+  -  jumping out an loop too early by using one or more return statements before every value has been processed.